nasa-pds-engineering-node/registry-harvest-service/README.md

 # Harvest Web Service

 Server application providing the functionality for capturing and indexing product metadata into the PDS Registry system.
-This application is different from the standalone Harvest Tool.
+This application is different from the standalone Harvest Tool (see https://github.com/nasa-pds/harvest).

 It has to be used with other components, such as RabbitMQ message broker, Crawler Server and Harvest Client to enable performant ingestion of large data sets.
+The description of the full application is available on https://nasa-pds.github.io/registry-harvest-service/ .
+A facilities to launch the full application (including this components) are provided in the registry repository (see https://github.com/NASA-PDS/registry/tree/main/docker).

 * [📀 Installation](#---installation)
 * [💁‍♀️ Usage](#------usage)